Somnium (novel): Development

 Somnium began as a student dissertation in which Kepler defended the Copernican doctrine of the motion of the Earth, suggesting that an observer on the Moon would find the Earth's movements as clearly visible as the Moon's activity is to the Earth's inhabitants.
-Nearly 20 years later, Kepler added the dream framework, and after another decade, he drafted a series of explanatory notes reflecting upon his turbulent career and the stages of his intellectual development.
+While the work was intended to be presented as a disputation for his school, Tübingen University, the professor in charge of such works, Veit Müller, was so strongly opposed to Copernicanism that he did not permit Kepler's thesis to be heard.
+Nearly 20 years later, Kepler added the dream framework after frequent friendly debating with a Prague official and hobby astronomer, leading him to first attempt "lunar geography" as he would put it.
+After another decade, he drafted a series of explanatory notes reflecting upon his turbulent career and the stages of his intellectual development.
 The book was edited by Ludwig Kepler and Jacob Bartsch, after Kepler's death in 1630.

 Karl Siegfried Guthke notes that this means that the story predates the invention of the telescope.

 Publication

 There are many similarities to Kepler's real life in Somnium.
 Duracotus spends a considerable amount of time working for Tycho Brahe.
 Kepler worked under Tycho Brahe in 1600 before becoming Imperial Mathematician.
 Kepler's mother, Katharina Kepler, would be arrested on 49 charges of being a witch because the character Fiolxhilde resembled her.
 Kepler believed that a copy of the manuscript-in-progress found its way to Tübingen around 1611 which fueled the rumour.
 Kepler took the issue seriously as witch hunting was at its peak and he fought for five years to free her.
 He had to pause his scientific work for those years while he was busy defending his mother.
 Katherina died within one year of her acquittal while seeking justice for the false charges put on her.
-After her death, Kepler wrote extensive notes to explain his narrative.
+After her death, Kepler wrote over 200 explanatory notes to explain his narrative.
 The book was published posthumously in 1634 by his son, Ludwig Kepler.